Harsh301204/FlightBooking/README.md

 - created a index file in router file that will redirect our request to index file in v1 folder

 - now syncing our db
+- creating error folder in utils
+- starting with service errors
+- created validation error file and a general app error file